AleksandarPredic/predic-simple-backup/README.md

 # Installation
 Just install as any other plugin.
 Visit "Very Simple Backup" admin menu page and click "Backup now" button.
 Download created files.
 That's it!!!
+Please don't forget to delete backed up files when You download them.

 # Licence
 Licence: MIT